topepo/sparse-tibble-benchmarks/README.md

 This repo houses benchmarks for models that accept sparse matrices.
 These will help us understand and explain where/if there are benefits to using sparse data encodings.

-Currently, there are results for xgboost and glmnet classification models.
+Currently, there are results for xgboost, ranger, and glmnet classification models.

 The data sets: